Suppose that the functions f and g and their derivatives with res... | Channels for Pearson+

 Here are the essential concepts you must grasp in order to answer the question correctly.

-The product rule is a fundamental differentiation rule used when finding the derivative of the product of two functions.
-If u(x) and v(x) are differentiable functions, the derivative of their product is given by (uv)' = u'v + uv'.
-This rule is essential for solving problems involving the derivative of a product, such as f(x)g³(x).
+The quotient rule is used to find the derivative of a function that is the quotient of two differentiable functions.
+If you have a function h(x) = f(x)/g(x), the derivative h'(x) is given by [g(x)f'(x) - f(x)g'(x)] / [g(x)]^2.
+This rule is essential for differentiating the given function f(x) / (g(x) + 1).

 Recommended video: